-To Seal and Protect
+Seal and Protect Your Countertops

 Use all-natural Pure Tung Oil to give your butcher block a lustrous finish.
 This product is FDA-approved for food contact, meaning you can utilize it in your kitchen without worry, and its natural honey color is ideal for integration in all kinds of color schemes.

-Both oils work as sealants, but tung oil has a slight edge in terms of durability and water resistance.
+Both oils work as sealants, but pure tung oil has a slight edge in terms of durability and water resistance.
 Choose whichever option works best for you—however we always recommend avoiding cooking oils, oil-based stains, and polyurethane on your butcher blocks as they can go rancid or secrete dangerous chemicals.

-While sealing your wooden surfaces is important, it doesn’t eliminate the need for regular cleaning.
+While sealing butcher block surfaces is important, it doesn’t eliminate the need for regular cleaning.
 To prevent staining and maintain food safety:

 - Use a plastic cutting board for raw meat, fish, or any other wet or dark-hued ingredients (beets, for instance)

-Shop for butcher block oil now.
+Shop for butcher block oil here!